Karumi/Rosie/README.md

 }
 ```

-**Extend from ``RosieApplication`` is needed to be able to easily use the configuration Rosie provides you related to Dependency Injection.
+**Extending from ``RosieApplication`` is needed to be able to easily use the configuration Rosie provides you related to Dependency Injection.
 If you do not want to use Dependency Injection in your project, you do not need to extend from ``RosieApplication``.**

 Rosie provides several base classes to start implementing your architecture separated in three layers, **view**, **domain** and **repository**.
 Let's explore them in detail.